 - Double the regular rate of pay for all hours in excess of eight hours, when working the seventh consecutive day in a work week

-If you live in San Francisco or Sacramento and you think you are entitled to overtime compensation and are not receiving it, you should contact an overtime lawyer at Kingsley & Kingsley, who may be able to help you recover unpaid overtime compensation in a timely manner.
+If you live in Sacramento and you believe you are entitled to overtime compensation and are not receiving it, you should contact an overtime lawyer at Kingsley & Kingsley, who may be able to help you recover unpaid overtime compensation in a timely manner.

 There are some exemptions and exceptions to qualifying for overtime compensation.
 An exemption means that overtime laws do not apply to you, and an exception means that overtime compensation is paid on a basis that is different from the law.

 Exemptions based on certain professions also apply to the law

 Note that certain types of employees may not qualify for overtime pay.
 An exemption based on a profession applies to any administrative, executive, or professional employee who is paid more than $640 a week and has certain specified job duties.

 Other kinds of professionals who are not qualified for overtime as employees include: